jimn2k/SmartyContracts/README.md

 Allowing for flexibility of cloud and locally-hosted publishing software may present significant obstacles towards full decentralization.

+Gas fee networks are necessary for the storage costs, which may or may not confer advantage over traditional academic research digital object storage.

 ## Abstract

 `contracts/Abstract.sol`

-Abstract provides the base class for a research paper
+Abstract provides the base class for a research paper.

+## Preprint Submission

+`dapps/preprint-submission`

+This is the entry point for the user, where digital objects can be submitted for consideration.